Amit Kothari

 User research synthesis is the obvious one.
 Dump 50 interview transcripts into Claude and ask for patterns.
 What used to take a product manager two weeks of highlighting and affinity mapping now takes an afternoon.
 But here’s the catch: the PM still needs to know which questions to ask, which patterns actually matter, and which ones are just noise the model latched onto because they appeared frequently.

 Competitive analysis compresses from weeks to hours.
 PRDs and specs can be drafted in minutes.
-RICE prioritization and weighted scoring frameworks can be modelled conversationally.
+RICE prioritization and weighted scoring frameworks can be modeled conversationally.
 The busywork melts away.

 The risk that nobody talks about: companies start thinking AI replaces PM judgment.
 It doesn’t.
 It replaces PM busywork.
 The judgment, the strategic thinking, the ability to say “we’re not building that even though users keep asking for it” because you understand the bigger picture, that’s where the value lives.
 AI can synthesize 200 feature requests.
 It can’t tell you which three actually matter for your next quarter.

-When explaining this to MBA students at OneDay, I use a simple frame: AI is the research assistant who works at 10x speed.
+When I explained this to MBA students at OneDay, I used a simple analogy: AI is the research assistant who works at 10x speed.
 You’re the principal investigator who decides what the research means.
 If you let the assistant run the lab, you get a lot of experiments and no conclusions.

 Managing products that have AI inside them

 This is the harder half.
-And honestly, most PM teams aren’t equipped for it.
+And most PM teams aren’t equipped for it.

 Evaluation loops replace traditional QA.
 You can’t write a deterministic test for a probabilistic output.
 Instead, PMs need to understand evaluation metrics that didn’t exist in traditional product work: relevance scores, hallucination rates, latency distributions, confidence thresholds, fallback trigger rates.
 When your AI feature decides it’s not confident enough to answer and escalates to a human, how often is that happening?
 Is 12% acceptable or is that a sign the feature is struggling?
 These are PM questions, not engineering questions, because they directly affect the user experience and the business case.